15+ Social Media Marketing Stats To Kickstart Your SM Presence in 2022

 One of the facts about social media like Instagram is that it’s constantly growing and can amplify a brand’s presence.
 In 2021, nearly 100% of potential buyers are following a brand on the networking group.

 ⅔ of respondents say that the “Gram” is an excellent platform to interact with brands.
 Half of its users share that ads on the site draw their attention.

 There’s one more platform you can utilize for that sole purpose.

 Ladies and gentlemen, please meet Pinterest.

-Social media marketing statistics released by the platform itself in 2016 showed interesting trends.
+Social media marketing statistics released by the platform itself showed interesting trends.

 7. Visual content is 40 times more likely to be shared than any other type.

 Users have become lazy.
 We don’t like reading long texts or listening to long lectures.
 We like shortly-summarized information, preferably with pictures or a video to go with it.